The following have been confirmed as M.A.P. destinations for 2014 and we continue to add more. Check back, for this page will be updated regularly.

 Ivanhoe, Virginia is the ideal M.A.P. trip for you if you love to learn about the history of the places you visit and are looking to immerse yourself in the life of a community.
-In the face of the many struggles that have ensued after its mine closed, this small town of 650 has united to rebuild their community in a way that will inspire you.
+In the face of the many struggles that have ensued after its mine and factories closed, this small town of 650 has united to rebuild their community in a way that will inspire you.
 The Ivanhoe Civic League and residents will work alongside your group on tasks such as painting, gardening, and restoring old homes or the town park throughout the week.
 Participants will sleep on the floor of the Ivanhoe Firehouse and all meals will be provided.
 Be prepared to let the Spirit move you to learn about simple living from the people you will meet and the stories you will hear.
 You may even have the chance to kick up your heels in true flat-footing style.

 Joplin, MO - Rebuild Joplin (12)